-- Voter requests an Absentee Ballot (because a voter thinks they have right to vote in former town by absentee ballot) (Inactive voters in the service can be restored as clerical error (9-40a, 9-42(a)) Inactive voters out of the country can be directed to an absentee ballot and notified by town clerk that unless voter registration card (a signed Federal Postcard Application (FPCA) qualifies as a restoration form is received by Election Day, ballot will not be counted (9-153d)) - 2.
+- a.
+Voter requests an Absentee Ballot (because a voter thinks they have right to vote in former town by absentee ballot) (Inactive voters in the service can be restored as clerical error (9-40a, 9-42(a)) Inactive voters out of the country can be directed to an absentee ballot and notified by town clerk that unless voter registration card (a signed Federal Postcard Application (FPCA) qualifies as a restoration form is received by Election Day, ballot will not be counted (9-153d)) - b.
 Voter signs petition with different address and no birth date.
-(If he signs a primary or nominating petition with different address and same birth date, count but don't restore to active list (9-35c, 9-412, 9-453k)) - 3.
+(If he signs a primary or nominating petition with different address and same birth date, count but don't restore to active list (9-35c, 9-412, 9-453k)) - c.
 Voter shows up at caucus, primary or election (voter should be requested to fill out voter registration card, indicating his latest address in town).

-1. Removal from the registry list (§9-35)
+1. REMOVAL FROM THE REGISTRY LIST (§9-35)